 THE CROP FORECASTING SURVEY FOR THE 2014/2015 AGRICULTURAL SEASON AND THE FOOD BALANCE STATUS FOR THE 2015/2016 MARKETING SEASONRead more: CROP FORECASTING 2014/2015

-I am happy that you are visiting the website for the Ministry of Agriculture & Livestock.
-We have a lot of valuable information to help you in your endeavours whether you are a farmer, agro-dealer, investor, or some body interested to know about our ministry and the agriculture sector.
+I am happy that you are visiting the website for the ministry of Agriculture & Livestock .
+We have a lot of valuable information to help you in your endeavour whether you are farmer, agro- dealer, investor, or some body interested to know about our ministry and the agriculture sector.
 We are here to provide you with various agriculture services, please don't hesitate to contact us.